nostalgebraist/nostalgebraist-autoresponder/README.md

 All files I need to *continuously run* the bot are currently up to date.
 Files for model training, which is done "offline" separately from the bot's continuous operation, are generally not up to date.

 Code in struck-through files is not compatible with the rest of the repo, and trying to read it will confuse you.
+Struck-through files are now in the `old/` directory separate from other source files.

 #### Running the bot (continuous)